Best Triathlon Bikes for Beginners

 Triathlon bikes are built to set you up better for the run.
 That is their main purpose.

-This creates a 90 degree angle on a tri bike for your hip angle vs an 80 degree hip angle on road bikes.
+This creates a 90-degree angle on a tri bike for your hip angle vs an 80-degree hip angle on road bikes.

-All this is done to relive pressure from your hips and glutes to save your legs for the run portion of your race.
+All this is done to relieve pressure from your hips and glutes to save your legs for the run portion of your race.
 This is the overall concept of an aero position in triathlons.

 Pretty cool, huh?

-Aside from the aforementioned items there is not much difference between a high end road bike and a triathlon bike as far as components go.
+Aside from the aforementioned items, there is not much difference between a high-end road bike and a triathlon bike as far as components go.
 But if you are looking for the best triathlon bike for beginners there is one important feature that it needs to have.